 The Council of Public Health Consultants is composed of representatives of professional organizations, federal and state regulatory agencies, and academic institutions, as well as nationally or internationally recognized individuals who have demonstrated leadership in the public health and environmental fields.
 The council provides advice to NSF by:

-- Developing standards to serve the protection of public health
+- Facilitating standards development to serve the protection of public health

 - Reviewing and balloting all new standards and revisions of existing standards